top of page

 What’s Your Background In Teaching?

 I've taught in primary schools internationally for around 9 years in 3 different countries- London, Dubai and now Zealand!
 I always had an interest in education and enjoyed creating and designing lessons and creating resources.
-In one of first teaching roles I was also Head of Sport and I had enjoyed organising events, communicating with external agencies, and being in charge of scheduling and attending professional development courses around Sport.
+In one of my first teaching roles I was also Head of Sport and I had enjoyed organising events, communicating with external agencies, and being in charge of scheduling and attending professional development courses around Sport.

 Why Did You Decide To Embark On A New Career?